-- If you have trouble using the Fleet Card for an agency vehicle, call the Department of Technology Services (DTS) Help Desk 1-800-678-3440.
-They will create a ticket for the fuel department.
-If you paid for the fuel yourself, fill out the Reimbursement form found at: (https://fleet.utah.gov/fleet-forms/) for QR code see 3.20 on page 156, under the Fuel Network dropdown.
-The Fleet reimbursement form is only used when personal funds are expended on agency vehicles. - Fuel and fluids purchased with your own funds for rental vehicles will be reimbursed through a state travel reimbursement request. - P-Cards with Merchant Category Codes (MCC) code approval for fuel purchases could be used to fuel State vehicles in rare circumstances.
-The DFO has no formal process to reimburse FFSL for fuel purchased on a P-Card.

-• P-Cards with MCC code approval for fuel purchases may be used on rental vehicles.
+- If you have trouble using the Fleet Card for an agency vehicle, call Tyler Burningham at 801-538-7369.
+If you paid for the fuel yourself, submit your receipt to the finance team's Invoice and Travel Submission Form, found on the FFSL Enterprise https://ffsl.link/EnterpriseForms under the Finance Section - for QR code see 3.21 on page 168. - , with an explanation of the purchase. - P-Cards with Merchant Category Codes (MCC) code approval for fuel purchases could be used to fuel State vehicles in rare circumstances.
+The DFO has no formal process to reimburse FFSL for fuel purchased on a P-Card. - P-Cards with MCC code approval for fuel purchases may be used on rental vehicles.
 DFO will not reimburse fuel purchased for rentals that are temporarily replacing an inoperable agency vehicle.